toptal/picasso/docs/decisions/19-responsive-spacing-properties.md

 The problem is that Container components do not allow defining spacing per screen size, so consumers have to find workarounds like using responsive hooks provided by Picasso (their usage is discouraged as [they do not support Server Side Rendering (SSR)](https://toptal-core.atlassian.net/wiki/spaces/FE/pages/3326443609/Server-Side+Rendering+SSR+and+Creating+SSR-Supported+Components+in+React)) or having a custom implementation of screen size detection.

 The scale of the problem is large enough for measures to be taken.
-According to the research in [Container properties usages section](#container-properties-usage), 8% of the `Container.top` spacing property usages take into account screen size before assigning the value of the property.
+According to the research in the Container properties usages section, 8% of the `Container.top` spacing property usages take into account screen size before assigning the value of the property.

 ## Proposal

 `Container` spacing properties have to allow setting values depending on the screen size without workarounds for consumers.
 The implementation should follow the mobile-first approach, do not degrade performance, and be compatible with SSR.

-This RFC proposes changes to the `Container` component API and does not propose technical implementation due to the problems described in [technical challenges section](#technical-challenges) and the fact that upcoming Picasso migration to TailwindCSS can potentially solve described technical problems.
+This RFC proposes changes to the `Container` component API and does not propose technical implementation due to the problems described in technical challenges section and the fact that upcoming Picasso migration to TailwindCSS can potentially solve described technical problems.

 ### Abandoned ideas